zabereznikova/docs.de-de/docs/framework/wpf/graphics-multimedia/how-to-control-an-animation-using-from-to-and-by.md

 ---
-title: 'Gewusst wie: Steuern von Animationen mit From, To und By' ms.date: 03/30/2017
+title: 'Vorgehensweise: Steuern von Animationen mit From, To und By' ms.date: 03/30/2017
 helpviewer_keywords:
 - animation [WPF], From/to/by